Introduction / History

 The White Tai have been deeply scarred by all of the fighting and bloodshed in the past.
 They desperately need healing and new spiritual hope.

-* Ask the Lord to raise up strong local churches among the White Tai.
+Ask the Lord to raise up strong local Christian fellowships among the White Tai.